lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 marie@compute$ python setup.py install                                                       #install it with python
 ```

-##### Install Horovod for Pytorch with Python and Pip
+##### Install Horovod for PyTorch with Python and Pip

-In the example presented installation for the Pytorch without
+In the example presented installation for the PyTorch without
 TensorFlow.
-Adapt as required and refer to the horovod documentation for
+Adapt as required and refer to the Horovod documentation for
 details.

 ```console